 We got bike lanes on Bloor.
-Now let's extend them westward!
+Now let's extend them westward to High Park!

 Getting permanent, protected bike lanes on Bloor St. W. between Shaw St. and Avenue Rd. was a major advocacy win, following decades of work and countless studies and consultations demonstrating demand and widespread support.
-As we look ahead to the next term of council, our priority is to get the Mayor and City Council to commit to extending the bike lanes west, from Shaw St. to High Park Ave.
+Now, our priority is to get the Mayor and City Council to commit to extending the bike lanes west, from Shaw St. to High Park Ave., by 2020.

 We're pushing for a 6km bikeway on Bloor St. from Avenue Rd. to High Park Ave.

 - The more members we have, the stronger our voice is at City Hall!

 - Join or renew your membership to help support impactful campaigns like Bloor Loves Bikes!

 - Already a member?
 Consider making a donation to this campaign to bolster our advocacy efforts - your generosity allows us to spread the word even further and advocate for safer streets for everyone.

 - Sign up for Action Alerts to find out how you can support the campaign.

 5 reasons to extend the Bloor Street bike lanes: